 Courtesy of the June Motel

 The turquoise clear waters of Tobermory and hiking trails dotted along the Bruce Peninsula are just an hour drive away.
-If chilling by the pool is more your thing, there are lawn games right next to the frosé of the day slushie machine.
-Oh yes, and it's as good as you'd expect.
+If chilling by the pool is more your thing, there are lawn games and pool service to deliver frosé from their on-site slushie machine — we'll take two, thanks.